-Indonesia, the world’s largest island nation and the fourth most populous country have announced plans to move its capital city from Jakarta to East Kalimantan, on the island of Borneo.
+Indonesia, the world’s largest island nation and the fourth most populous country has announced plans to move its capital city from Jakarta to East Kalimantan, on the island of Borneo.
 As reported by the BBC, the new capital is set to be named Nusantara.

 The current capital Jakarta, located on the island of Java has a population of over 10 million people and has long been plagued by issues of congestion, pollution, and flooding, as well as a lack of adequate infrastructure to support its rapidly growing population.

-Reasons for the Move
+Reasons For The Move

 The decision to move the capital to East Kalimantan is part of a larger plan to address these issues and to create a more sustainable and equitable future for the country.
 The government believes that moving the capital to a less densely populated area can reduce the strain on Jakarta’s resources and infrastructure, while also providing opportunities for economic development in a new and underdeveloped region of the country.